GenisWon/BibleBot/README.md

 Command prompt to the folder and run ```dotnet run```

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change./*/*

-Please make sure to update tests as appropriate.